iCon Developer Guide

 Use case ends.

-Use case: UC2 - Delete a person
+Use case: UC2 - Remove a contact

 MSS